abh/geodns/README.md

 ## Configuration file

-The geodns.conf file ...
+The geodns.conf file allows you to specify a specific directory for the GeoIP data files and enable posting metrics to StatHat.
+See the `geodns.conf.sample` file for example configuration.

+Most of the configuration is "per zone" and done in the zone .json files.

 ## Zone format

-In the configuration file the whole zone is a big hash (associative array).
+In the zone configuration file the whole zone is a big hash (associative array).
 At the top level you can (optionally) set some options with the keys serial, ttl and max_hosts.

 The actual zone data (dns records) is in a hash under the key "data".
 The keys in the hash are hostnames and the value for each hostname is yet another hash